applidget/flowqueues/README.md

 #Flowqueues

 Flowqueues is library providing queue based processing for node.js.
-It is developped using Coffee Script but is distributed as a regular javascript package.
-It is Coffee Script aware though since it can load and run jobs written in Coffee Script.
+It is developped using CoffeeScript but is distributed through npm as a regular node.js package through.
+It is CoffeeScript aware though since it can load and run jobs written in CoffeeScript.

 ##Installation